 Figure 222.
-Proportion of Transboundary Basin Area with an Operational Arrangement for Water Cooperation in the Arab Region
+Proportion of Transboundary Basin with Operational Cooperation Arrangement

 CEDARE Alternative Indicator

 The Ratio of Riparian Countries with Agreements to Riparian Countries is an indicator proposed by CEDARE on water and international relations.
 It is defined as the number of riparian countries, with water Benefit Sharing and/ or Water Cooperation bilateral and/or multilateral agreements with the concerned country, as a percentage of the number of countries that are riparian to existing transboundary aquifers or river basins shared with the concerned country, this is projected in Figure 223 and it shows an average of 51% for the Arab countries.